-Here you will find a list of my current projects.
+Here you will find a list of my ongoing projects on sustainability transformations.
 It will give you an idea of what puzzles my mind these days, but it has a lot to do with transformative capacities in the face of sustainability transformations in critical regions around the world.
 If you are interested in an overview of my research interests click here instead.
 If you want to access past projects, click here.

 The transformative capacity of small island states (2020-2024)